elastic/eui/wiki/component-development.md

 Once the server boots up, you can visit it on your browser at: [http://localhost:8030/](http://localhost:8030/).
 The development server watches for changes to the source code files and will automatically recompile the components for you when you make changes.

-## Tests

-`npm run test-unit` runs the Jest unit tests once.

-`npm run test-unit button` will run tests with "button" in the spec name.
-You can pass other [Jest CLI arguments](https://facebook.github.io/jest/docs/en/cli.html) by just adding them to the end of the command like this.

-`npm run test-unit -- -u` will update your snapshots.
-To pass flags or other options you'll need to follow the format of `npm run test-unit -- [arguments]`.

-`npm run test-unit -- --watch` watches for changes and runs the tests as you code.

-`npm run test-unit -- --coverage` generates a code coverage report showing you how fully-tested the code is, located at `reports/jest-coverage`.

-Refer to the [testing guide](testing.md) for guidelines on writing and designing your tests.

 ## Creating Components

 There are four steps to creating a new component: